Inbibo/shift_docs/docs/integration_resources/software/nuke.md

     pass  # Skip the Error raise to avoid Nuke faililg at opening if setting up the menu does not work on startup.
 ```

-This code placed in a menu.py executed by Nuke will create a Shif toolbar entry
+This code placed in a menu.py file executed by Nuke will create a Shift toolbar entry

 ![Shift Toolbar](../../images/nuke/shift_toolbar.png)